kaysal/training/codelabs/lab2-dns/README.md

 terraform plan
 terraform apply
 ```
-To manually destroy the infrastructure, terraform must be run in the directories in the following order:
+To manually destroy the infrastructure, terraform must be executed in the directories in the following order:
-1. `5-dns`
+- `5-dns`
-2. `4-vpn`
+- `4-vpn`
-2. `3-router`
+- `3-router`
-3. `2-instances`
+- `2-instances`
-4. `1-vpc`
+- `1-vpc`

 In each directory, run the following command to deploy the infrastructure:
 ```hcl
 terraform destroy
 ```

-## Requirements
-- Terraform 0.12 required.
-- Activate `Compute Engine API`